top of page

 Step 1: Project Kickoff and Site Analysis

-June 2024 marked the beginning of our journey with the Couch family.
+June 2024 marked the beginning of our journey with the Kim and Nat.
 The first step in any custom residential architecture project is understanding the land.
 Lot 3 on Rivendell Drive presented a beautiful but sloping terrain.

 During our initial site visit, our primary goal was to identify the ideal location to design a home that adapted to the lot’s natural topography rather than flattening the site.
 By prioritizing minimal site disturbance, we protected the existing topography and ensured the home would feel organically connected to the landscape.